Cloudera

-Cloudera, Inc. is an American software company providing enterprise data management systems that make significant use of Apache Hadoop.
-As of January 31, 2021, the company had approximately 1,800 customers.
+Cloudera, Inc. is an American data lake software company.

 History

-Cloudera, Inc. was formed on June 27, 2008, by Christophe Bisciglia (from Google), Amr Awadallah (from Yahoo!), Jeff Hammerbacher (from Facebook), and Mike Olson (from Oracle).
-Awadallah oversaw a business unit performing data analysis using Hadoop while at Yahoo!; Hammerbacher used Hadoop to develop some of Facebook's data analytics applications; and Olson formerly served as the CEO of Sleepycat Software, the company that created Berkeley DB.
+Cloudera, Inc. was formed on June 27, 2008 in Burlingame, California by Christophe Bisciglia, Amr Awadallah, Jeff Hammerbacher, and chief executive Mike Olson.
+Prior to Cloudera, Bisciglia, Awadallah, and Hammerbacher were engineers at Google, Yahoo!, and Facebook respectively, and Olson was a database executive at Oracle after his previous company Sleepycat was acquired by Oracle in 2006.
 The four were joined in 2009 by Doug Cutting, a co-founder of Hadoop.

+Cloudera originally offered a free product based on Hadoop, earning revenue by selling support and consulting services around it.
+In March 2009, the company began offering a commercial distribution of Hadoop.

-In March 2009, Cloudera released Cloudera Distribution for Hadoop (CDH), a commercial distribution of Hadoop, in conjunction with a $5 million investment led by Accel Partners.
-This was followed by a $25 million funding round in October 2010, a $40M funding round in November 2011, and a $160M funding round in March 2014.
+In 2009 the company received a $5 million investment led by Accel Partners.
+This was followed by a $25 million funding round in October 2010 and a $40M funding round in November 2011.

-In June 2013, Tom Reilly became chief executive officer of the company, although Olson remained as chairman of the board and chief strategist.
-Both left the company in June 2019.
-Rob Bearden was appointed as Cloudera's CEO in January 2020.
+In June 2013, Olson transitioned from CEO to Chairman of the Board and Chief Strategy Officer.
+Tom Reilly, former CEO of ArcSight, was appointed CEO.

-In March 2014, Intel invested $740 million in Cloudera for an 18% stake in the company.
+In March 2014, Cloudera raised another $160 million in funding from T. Rowe Price and other investors.
+Intel invested $740 million in Cloudera for an 18% stake in the company (a $4.1 billion company valuation).
 These shares were repurchased by Cloudera in December 2020 for $314 million.

 On April 28, 2017, the company became a public company via an initial public offering.
-Over the next four years, the company's share price declined in the wake of falling sales figures and the rise of public cloud services like Amazon Web Services.
+Over the next four years, the company's share price declined in the wake of falling sales figures and competition from public cloud services like Amazon Web Services.
 In October 2018, Cloudera and Hortonworks announced their merger, which the two companies completed the following January.
-In October 2021, the company went private after an acquisition by KKR and Clayton, Dubilier & Rice in an all cash transaction valued at approximately $5.3 billion.
+Five months later, CEO Reilly and founder Olson left the company in June 2019.
+Board member Martin Cole was appointed as temporary CEO.